sfei/rwsm/README.md

 ### Prerequisites

-This code-base has been tested with ArcMap verison 10.5.1 and requires a valid Spatial Analyst package license.
+This code-base has been tested with ArcMap version 10.5.1 and requires a valid Spatial Analyst package license.

 ### Installing and Running

-1. Download the source code to your computer and unpackage into a local directory.
+1. Download the source code to your computer and unpack into a local directory.
 2. Open ArcMap and navigate to the Catalog interface.
     * You may have to use the Catalog's "Connect to Folder" feature to access the toolbox.
 3. Browse to the toolbox file path, double click RWSM_Toolbox.pyt.